schoeke/birb/README.md

 To run, rename "config.sample.json" to "config.json" and change it as needed.

-Ensure that all needed libraries are installed.
+Ensure that all needed libraries are installed:

-    npm install axios cheerio coffea lodash moment

-should probably do the trick.
+    npm i

 Then call:

     node cmd.js

 To run some simple tests, run

     npm test